Friday, April 10, 2026

 Water, in the buildings' history

-Black ceilings, gutter leaks overhead
+Black ceilings, from gutter leaks overhead

-Builders long gone have done their best
+Builders long gone, might have done their best.

-Walk round, observe, an easy test
+Let's walk round, observe, an easy test

 Blocked drains and flooding bring more pain

-Report quickly and do your best
+Report quickly.
+Landlord paints.
+All do your best

 You're spreading water everywhere